hth313/OS4/doc/keyboards.rst

 .. note::

-   In the built in catalogs 1--3 this is handled by execute direction functions like ``SST``.
+   In the built in catalogs 1--3 this is handled by execute direct functions like ``SST``.
 For busy waiting catalogs 4-6 it is a simple key dispatch loop without any real function.
 The user experience of them are essentially identical even though they are implemented in very different ways.

-OS4 provides a way to generate a special execute direct form that are well suited for this purpose.
+OS4 provides a way to generate a special execute direct function form that are well suited for this purpose.
 They only work with sparse keyboards, which is not a huge limitation as such transient applications typically only binds perhaps 5-10 functions.
 Here is an example of how a catalog keyboard can look like: